nharrisanalyst/visa-dv-coding-exercise/README.md

 3. adding an option to treemap allowing stocks to be colored by percant change return instead of industry
 4. additional a11y updates
 5. unit test
+6. Make the whole app in React and Typescript for better maintability and code structure.